Finding Support Groups And Group Therapy

 Medically reviewed by Julie Dodson, MA, LCSW

-Some people are curious about what is group therapy all about.
-In-person or online group therapy generally consists of a group of five to 15 people, led by a licensed mental health professional, who are experiencing similar mental health challenges.
-In group therapy, the therapist usually leads the group in various discussions and teaches them skills that can be helpful while group members have the opportunity to impart their own experiences and mental health journeys.
+Some people are curious to learn what group therapy is all about.
+In-person or online group therapy generally consists of a group of five to 15 people, and a group leader.
+Group counseling is led by a licensed mental health professional.
+These mental health professionals help individuals who are experiencing similar mental health challenges such as substance use disorders (formerly known as substance abuse).
+And while most people are familiar with substance abuse groups, few realize that like individual counseling, group counseling nearby can encompass a wide range of approaches, focal points, and skill building strategies.
+In group therapy, the therapist usually leads the group members in various discussions and teaches them skills that can be helpful while group members have the opportunity to impart their own experiences and mental health journeys.

 Group therapy can show you you’re not alone, help you develop social skills, build your confidence, and give you hope.
-Listening, embracing vulnerability, asking questions, and putting in effort can help you get the most out of group therapy.
-It can be possible to join a group in person or online, and if you feel more comfortable with one-on-one therapy with a licensed professional, you may wish to try individual therapy online or with a local therapist.
+Listening, embracing vulnerability, asking questions, and putting in effort can help you get the most out of group sessions.
+It can be possible to join a group near by or online, and if you feel more comfortable with one-on-one counseling with a licensed professional, you can try individual counseling online or with a local therapist.

 Try individual therapy in addition to group therapy.

 Group therapy is a type of psychotherapy, or talk therapy, that generally occurs in a social setting.
 Often, groups are made up of members who are navigating similar challenges and diagnoses, and they’re usually led by a licensed therapist.
-For example, a group may include only people who are living with an eating disorder or an addiction.
+For example, groups near you may include only people who are living with an eating disorder or an addiction.

-To cope with the challenges that are affecting their mental health, people can either choose to attend group therapy or they can try a support group (among other types of treatment), and there can be some subtle but important distinctions between them.
+To cope with the challenges that are affecting their mental health, people can either choose to attend counseling or they can try a support group (among other types of treatment), and there can be some subtle but important distinctions between them.

-As telehealth has taken off over the last decade, many people from the US and other countries have started to join online therapy groups.
-Online group therapy can work the same way as in-person group therapy, with a certified group therapist moderating sessions over Zoom or a live chat, instead of in an office or meeting space.
+As telehealth has taken off over the last decade, many people from the US and other countries have started to join online counseling groups.
+Online group sessions can work the same way as in-person therapy, with a certified therapist moderating sessions over Zoom or a live chat, instead of in an office or meeting space.

 In traditional group therapy, a licensed mental health professional usually leads each session.
 On average, groups are comprised of five to 15 people.
-This may or may not apply to online group therapy, where additional members may be allowed to join.
+This may or may not apply to online collective counseling, where additional members may be allowed to join.

-Some groups may be closed, which typically means that everyone joins the group at the same time, and no one can join the group later on.
-This policy can be helpful because it can allow everyone to form a safe and comfortable connection with the other group members.
+Some groups may be closed, which typically means that everyone joins the group at the same time, and no one can join later on.
+This policy can be helpful because it can allow everyone to form a safe and comfortable connection with the other members, build therapeutic alliances with the leader, and establish group norms.

 Most people are familiar with AA, and other programs that walk people through various steps to recovery.
-It's not unusual for people to think that this is how all group therapy works.
+It's not unusual for people to think that this is how all collective counseling works.

-While group therapy can be beneficial, it may not be the best option for everyone.
+While collective counseling can be beneficial, it may not be the best option for everyone.
 Some people and some mental health conditions may be better suited to individual counseling sessions with licensed mental health professionals.
+Some may find counseling most effective by participating in both individual counseling, as well as groups.

-Below are several potential advantages of attending group therapy.
+Below are several potential advantages of attending group counseling.

 Learn you are not alone